 When helping children and young people with sports injuries, it's important to remember that children are not just little adults, and this is something that is often forgotten or overlooked.
-A child’s physiology and psychology are different, and these differences are important in sports medicine and sports injuries, in the assessment, diganosis, treatment, rehabilitation and prevention of sports injuries in children and young people.
+A child’s anatomy, physiology and psychology are different, and these differences are important in sports medicine and sports injuries, in the assessment, diganosis, treatment, rehabilitation and prevention of sports injuries in children and young people.

-One of the main differences is that children and young people usually have very different sports injuries compared to adults, even if they seem to happen in the same way and and appear to be the same as adult sports injuries.
+One of the main differences is that children and young people usually have very different sports injuries compared to adults, even if they seem to happen in the same way and appear to be the same as adult sports injuries.
 In order to identify and manage these injuries and disorders, we need a good knowledge of the anatomy and normal development of the growing body and how it adapts and copes with load.
 This must include not only bone, muscle, ligament and tendon, but also the physiology and psychology, as well as the variance in the rate and timing of growth and development.
 This will not happen at the same time or at the same rate for any 2 individuals!

 There are many different benefits and complications of growth and development, such as disproportionate growth, longer levers which can cause decreased awareness & control, and changes in strength and power, all of which can make a junior or adolescent athlete more vulnerable to sports injuries.